Freight Shipping from Charleston to Denver

 How much does it cost to ship freight from Charleston to Denver?

-Full truckload (FTL) rates from Charleston, SC to Denver, CO currently range from $4,111-$5,067 for a standard dry van load over the 1,912-mile route.
+Full truckload (FTL) rates from Charleston, SC to Denver, CO currently range $4,111-$5,067 (roughly $2.17-$2.66 per mile over 1,912 miles).
 LTL shipments typically cost $1,252-$2,025 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Denver?